yosefmentzer/data-mining-realestate/README.md

 ```bash
 python createdb.py
 ```
 update.py has code to update the database and config.py has configuration/internal variables.
 They will be called by realestatescraper.py, so you don't have to worry about them.
-Just have them in your system. .
+Just have them on your system.

 ## Usage
 From the terminal: